 White has a bachelor’s degree in business administration from the University of Rhode Island.
-He is a graduate of the University of Wisconsin’s Graduate School of Business CUNA Management School program.
-He has completed the Credit Union Executive Society’s Executive Operations Institute sponsored by the University of Missouri.
-He has also completed the Credit Union Executives Society’s CEO Institute, a three-year program jointly sponsored by the Wharton, Johnson and Darden schools of Business and has earned the designation of Certified Chief Executive Officer.
+His other educational credentials include: completion of the University of Wisconsin’s Graduate School of Business’ Credit Union National Association Management School program; the Credit Union Executive Society’s Executive Operations Institute, sponsored by the University of Missouri; and the Credit Union Executive Society’s CEO Institute, a three-year program sponsored by the Wharton, Johnson, and Darden schools of business.

 PBN: Do you feel the Rhode Island market for credit unions is saturated with competition?